acsone/click-odoo-contrib/README.rst

                                 Only applies when --msgmerge
                                 or --msgmerge-if-new-pot are passed.
                                 [default: False]
+    --width INT                 Width of lines in the generated po files.
     --commit / --no-commit      Git commit exported .pot files if needed.
                                 [default: False]
     --help                      Show this message and exit.